apurvajo/ruby-todo/README.md

 # Ruby TODO list sample
 This sample uses a mongoDB database.
-You can use the DOCDB_URL env var to set the connection string to your database.
+You can use the DOC_DB_URL env var to set the connection string to your database.